ExtraBlackBerry/AI-Fact-Checker/UPDATES.md

 What we did:

     Scrapped pipeline interface class and started work on filter 1.

 Feature updates:

     ClaimFilter1.py custom component - Foster
+    added scraper to only get categories with 60% similiarty to its title.
+    TextCatergorizer now assigns sub_categories from the sqlite db if NER.text exists in the db.
 ---